Defending Your Freedom and Future in Heroin Cases

 Heroin is one of the most addictive drugs available today and the most difficult to maintain sobriety.
 It destroys lives.
 Heroin addiction can also lead to other criminal acts that result from addicts trying to get money for the next fix.

 Many times professional help and medical assistance can have the most long-lasting results in becoming drug-free.
 There are drugs like methadone and Suboxone that can reduce the severity of withdrawal and aid in treatment and sobriety along with a treatment plan.

-Our lawyers have 40-plus years of combined experience handling hundreds of heroin cases in North County and the surrounding area.
+Our lawyers have decades of combined experience handling hundreds of heroin cases in North County and the surrounding area.
 Let us help you get the best possible result in your heroin case by helping you to address your charges as well as your addiction.